-25 Years Ago: Clint Black Releases Debut Album, ‘Killin’ Time’
+26 Years Ago: Clint Black Releases Debut Album, ‘Killin’ Time’

-25 years ago today (May 2, 1989), it’s doubtful that Clint Black knew how significant the date was for his career.
-It was on this day that Black’s debut album, ‘Killin’ Time’ was released, kick-starting one of the most successful country music careers of his generation.
+Twenty-six years ago today (May 2, 1989), it’s doubtful that Clint Black knew how significant a day it would be for his career.
+It was on this day that Black’s debut album, Killin’ Time, was released, kick-starting one of the most successful country music careers of his generation.

 The Texas native wrote or co-wrote all 10 songs on the album, which sold more than three million copies.
-The album spawned five No. 1 singles, including his debut single, ‘A Better Man,’ and the album’s title track.
-The third single released from the record, ‘Nobody’s Home,’ stayed at the top of the charts for three weeks, while the fourth single, ‘Walkin’ Away’ held reign in the top spot for two weeks.
+The album spawned five No. 1 singles, including his debut single, “A Better Man,” and the album’s title track.
+The third single released from the record, “Nobody’s Home,” stayed at the top of the charts for three weeks, while the fourth single, “Walkin’ Away,” held reign in the top spot for two weeks.

-Black followed up ‘Killin’ Time’ with his sophomore record, ‘Put Yourself in My Shoes,’ which was released the following year.
-That album also sold more than three million copies, and gave the hitmaker two more No. 1 singles, and two more Top 10 songs.
+Black followed up Killin’ Time with his sophomore record, Put Yourself in My Shoes, which was released the following year.
+That album also sold more than three million copies, and it gave the hitmaker two more No. 1 singles and two more Top 10 songs.

-Black was inducted into the Grand Ole Opry in 1991, only two years after he made his debut on the famous stage, and says it’s still one of his favorite places to perform.
+Throughout his career, the singer-songwriter has sold more than 20 million albums all over the world and had over a dozen No. 1 singles.
+Black’s first six albums sold at least one million copies each, as did his 1995 Greatest Hits record.
+He was inducted into the Grand Ole Opry in 1991, only two years after he made his debut on the famous stage, and says it’s still one of his favorite places to perform.

-“Walking out into the halls and getting your picture taken and people wanting autographs,” he notes.
+“Walking out into the halls and getting your picture taken and people wanting autographs,” he says.
 “You see all the people that you know and you also see fans.
 It’s that crazy feeling you get — there’s excitement backstage at the Opry.”

-The husband of actress Lisa Hartman Black left his longtime label, RCA Records, after his 1999 album, ‘D’Electrified’ was released.
+The husband of actress Lisa Hartman Black left his longtime label, RCA Records, after his 1999 album, D’Electrified, was released.
 He started his own label, Equity Records, in 2003, which helped launch the careers of Carolyn Dawn Johnson and Little Big Town, among others.
 The label closed in 2008.

-Black’s latest album, ‘When I Said I Do,’ was released in 2013 exclusively at Cracker Barrel.
-The 14-track record included some of his previous hits, as well as some brand new songs.
+Black’s latest album, When I Said I Do, was released in 2013 exclusively at Cracker Barrel.
+The 14-track record includes some of his previous hits, as well as some brand new songs.

-Download Black’s albums here.
+Download all of Black’s albums here.